 Are You Suffering from Erectile Dysfunction or Erection Problems?

-Different studies suggest that sexual health is not maintained by many older people.
+Sexuality is a key domain in the lives of human beings.
+For a majority of men, sexual activities play a key role as a bonding factor for partnerships.
 Decreasing sexual health is a process that usually starts after the age of 50 and progressively increases with age.
-Declining sexual health affects all sexual functions including sexual arousal, sexual desire, ejaculation capacity, and erectile function.
+Declining sexual health affects all sexual functions, including sexual arousal, sexual desire, ejaculation capacity, and erectile function.

-Man develops problems with an erection from time to time.
+Erectile dysfunction (ED) is one of the most common sexual disorders in men.
+It is the same thing as impotence (a man who is unable to achieve or keep an erection hard enough for satisfactory sexual intercourse).
+If an individual has erectile dysfunction, it does not mean that he is not able to ejaculate, has a decreased sex drive, or has premature ejaculation; men usually develop problems with an erection from time to time.
 ED can be caused by health issues that prevent proper blood flow in the reproductive part (penis).
 However, the problem can also be caused by stress or emotional factors.
-ED can be an early warning sign for a more serious health issue.
-Health associated problems like cardiovascular events, diabetes, and high blood pressure can also contribute to the development of ED.
-Diagnosing and treating the right time can improve your overall health.
+Erection problems can be an early warning sign of a more serious health issue.
+Health-associated problems like cardiovascular events, diabetes, and high blood pressure can also contribute to the development of ED.
+Diagnosing and treating the problem at the right time can be a great help for ED sufferers.

 • Inability to achieve and maintain an erection